 Things to Do in Downtown Cary, N.C.

-One of the fastest-growing towns in the South, Cary, N.C.—located less than 15 minutes west of Raleigh—is home to renowned restaurants, great shopping, top-tier arts and entertainment and unique outdoor experiences.
-The downtown area has seen an influx of fun, new local businesses in recent years—a brewery, bottle shop, boutique hotel, bakeries, revitalized arts experiences and more now line downtown's thriving Chatham St. Here are 12 spots not to miss!
+One of the fastest-growing towns in the South, Cary is home to renowned restaurants, great shopping, top-tier arts and entertainment and unique outdoor experiences.
+The downtown area has seen an influx of fun, new local businesses in recent years—a brewery, bottle shop, neighborhood bar, boutique hotel, bakeries, revitalized arts experiences and more now line downtown's thriving Chatham St. Here are 12 spots not to miss!

 Built in 1946 and once home to Cary's first indoor theater, The Cary Theater is now a multi-use cultural facility with a focus on digital arts, including film, and youth and amateur theater and music.
 Catch interesting independent films, enjoy a comedy show or listen to some local music in this historic building.

-Recently voted the "Best New Brewery" in the country in USA TODAY's 10Best, Bond Brothers is one of Cary's favorite hangout spots.
+Voted the "Best New Brewery" in the country in USA TODAY's 10Best in 2017, Bond Brothers (pictured in header) is one of Cary's favorite hangout spots.
 Sip on one of their excellent sour beers or enjoy classics like an IPA or brown ale.
 Hungry?
-You'll want to hop right next door to Pizzeria Faulisi, a newly-opened Neapolitan pizza spot from a husband and wife duo, both of whom sport big-time chef credentials.
+You'll want to hop right next door to Pizzeria Faulisi, a Neapolitan pizza spot from a husband and wife duo, both of whom sport big-time chef credentials.

 Often offering tastings of special wines and featured food trucks, Chatham Street Wine Market is a go-to for all of your vino needs.
 This shop serves wine by the glass that you can enjoy inside or outside on their shaded patio.
 Take a few bottles home with you to save for later!